We’re Doing It Again — Giving Back to the Trails!

 - Bring: A pack large enough for your layers (please, not your best gear).
 Be prepared for whatever weather, but do wear long pants, regardless.
 No shorts.
 Also bring lunch/snacks for the day, bug spray, and a couple liters of water.
 Oh, and please wear real boots.
 (We will supply work gloves, safety glasses, hard hats, work tools, and basic instruction as needed — though do note this is a working event, not a training one.)

 Exciting stuff, right?
 Want to get started doing your part right away?
 Please share this event with your family and friends.
 Oh, and then show up!
 Please RSVP on Facebook.

-Like last year, a local favorite, the Tuckerman Brewing Company, will kindly sponsor our effort and reward our volunteers and leaders with flights of beer at their brewery located at 66 Hobbs St in Conway after the event.
+Like last year, a local favorite, the Tuckerman Brewing Company, will kindly sponsor our effort and reward our volunteers and leaders with pints of beer at their brewery located at 66 Hobbs St in Conway after the event.
 This is good because trail work can make a person thirsty.
 Must be 21.
-Limit one flight per person.
+Limit one pint per person.